-Security company McAfee has prepared its predictions for hacker threats in 2010.
+Security company McAfee prepared its predictions for hacker threats in 2010.
 It forecasts a troubling year for Adobe software, which McAfee believes will be heavily targeted in 2010.
-Nearly every PC and Mac in the world seems to have a copy of Adobe Reader, a necessary tool for reading portable document format files.
+Nearly every PC and Mac seems to have a copy of Adobe Reader, a necessary tool for reading portable document format files.

 The prediction is not particularly surprising.
-Adobe itself admitted in early 2009 that it had seen attacks on its applications climb steadily in recent years.
-Still, it’s not just Adobe and its many users that will need to be wary in 2010.
+Adobe itself admitted in early 2009 that attacks on its applications have climbed steadily in recent years.
+Still, it’s not just Adobe and its many users that must be wary in 2010.
 Also steadily rising in popularity are social networking sites like Facebook, Twitter, and MySpace.

 Any hacker can see your Clipboard.
-For your protection, you should not copy passwords, credit card numbers, or other sensitive information.
-To prevent this from happening to go to Internet Explorer: Click Tools, Internet Options, Security tab, Internet section.
-Go down to the Security level box, and click the Custom Level button.
-Scroll down to Scripting, and find the entry, “Allow Programmatic clipboard access” or “Allow paste operations via script.”
+You should not copy passwords, credit card numbers, or other sensitive information for your protection.
+To prevent this, go to Internet Explorer: Click Tools, Internet Options, Security tab, Internet section.
+Go to the Security level box, and click the Custom Level button.
+Scroll down to Scripting, and find the entry “Allow Programmatic clipboard access” or “Allow paste operations via script.”

 Click Disable or Prompt.
 Click OK.

 In a typical scenario, the targeted entity receives a phishing” email, which either contains an infected attachment or directs the recipient to an infected website.
-Once the recipient opens the attachment or visits the website, malware is installed on their computer.
+Once the recipient opens the extension or visits the website, malware is installed on their computer.
 The malware contains a key logger, which will harvest the recipient’s business or corporate bank account login information.
-Shortly thereafter, the perpetrator either creates another user account with the stolen login information or transfers directly by masquerading as the legitimate user.
+Shortly after, the perpetrator creates another user account with the stolen login information or transfers directly by masquerading as the legitimate user.

-Also, take a time to visit the FBI’s cyber web page to learn more about how our cyber action teams, computer crimes task forces, Innocent Images program, and Internet Crime Complaint Centre are playing vital roles in protecting cyberspace.
-Can you avoid getting caught by a scam artist working the web?
+Also, take the time to visit the FBI’s cyber web page to learn more about how our cyber action teams, computer crimes task forces, Innocent Images program, and Internet Crime Complaint Centre are playing vital roles in protecting cyberspace.
+Can you avoid getting caught by a scam artist working the Web?
 Not always.
 But prudence pays.